MykolaMorhunCR/web/README.md

   --------------------------------

  # SPIWEB .
-As user i can set/change title for Item i Created/Uploaded
+As user I can set/change title for Item i Created/Uploaded
  ### Steps:
  - [Create a File](#SPIWEB As-User-i-can-create-file) OR Choose any file from your Library, by clicking on it